Presenting Sponsor:

 BRYANT

-gave birth to the Gay Rights movement across the
+gays inadvertently gave birth to the Gay Rights movement

 BERNAL BLUES